 The system will include a commercially supported, non-proprietary base Linux operating system (BOS) environment on all visible service partitions (e.g., front-end nodes, service nodes, I/O nodes).
-The Offeror will describe the proposed Linux environment.

-6.3.2 BOS Distribution Requirement

-The BOS provided by the Offeror should be based off either the Red Hat or SUSE Enterprise Linux distribution.

-6.3.3 BOS Distribution Consistency

-The BOS provided by the Offeror should be one consistent version across all partitions of the system, i.e., compute, administrative, and service nodes.

-6.3.4 BOS Distribution Updates

-The BOS provided by the Offeror should track major upstream releases by no more than 6 months and minor releases by no more than 3 months.

-6.3.5 BOS Distribution Security Updates

-Security updates for the Offeror provided BOS on all partitions of the system must be provided monthly from the Offeror.
-Additionally, the Offeror will provide to the Company access to the Offeror's Linux distribution repository.

-6.3.6 Optimized BOS for Compute
+The Company also has a preference for the following items:

-The Offeror should describe any HPC relevant optimizations made to the compute partition operating system.
-Any such optimizations should be limited to opensource Linux kernel modules that can be rebuilt onsite, to provide an efficient execution environment for applications running up to full-system scale.
+- The BOS provided by the Offeror should be based off either the Red Hat or SUSE Enterprise Linux distribution. - The BOS provided by the Offeror should be one consistent version across all partitions of the system, i.e., compute, administrative, and service nodes. - The BOS provided by the Offeror should track major upstream releases by no more than 6 months and minor releases by no more than 3 months. - Security updates for the Offeror provided BOS on all partitions of the system must be provided monthly from the Offeror.
+Additionally, the Offeror will provide to the Company access to the Offeror's Linux distribution repository. - The Offeror should describe any HPC relevant optimizations made to the compute partition operating system.
+Any such optimizations should be limited to opensource Linux kernel modules that can be rebuilt onsite, to provide an efficient execution environment for applications running up to full-system scale. - The Offeror should provide kdump (or equivalent) that should work reliably, and dumps should work over a network, i.e., no node local storage of dumps.

-6.3.7 BOS Debugging

-The Linux kernel in the Offeror's BOS should function correctly when all common debugging options are enabled including those features that are enabled at compile time.

-6.3.8 BOS Kernel Dump and Crash Capability

-The Offeror should provide kdump (or equivalent) that should work reliably, and dumps should work over a network, i.e., no node local storage of dumps.
 Crash (or other online and offline kernel debugger) should work reliably.
 Multiple parallel dumps across the compute partition should also be supported without overwhelming the management network or disrupting the high speed network.

+The Offeror will describe the proposed BOS environment.
+Priority: TR-1